casangi/casadocs/docs/tasks/task_tclean.rst

    -  'mem': Maximum Entropy Method (Cornwell and Evans, 1985).
 Note:
       The MEM implementation in CASA is not very robust, improvements will be made in the future.
+   -  'asp': Adaptive Scale Pixel Clean.
+      The Adaptive Scale Pixel(ASP) decomposition algorithm is designed to reconstruct the sky brightness by adaptively determining the optimal scales.
+The implementation of ASP algorithm is aimed to improve both image resolution and computation efficiency.

    If as input to tclean the stokes parameter includes polarization planes other than I, then choosing deconvolver='hogbom' or